 Local authorities are ideally suited to accelerate the delivery of charging infrastructure at the local level that is financially sustainable and best ensures equitable access for all.
+Whereas TII is overseeing the implementation of EV infrastructure identified in the National Road Network EV Charging Plan, local authorities are responsible for delivering on the objectives of this plan.
 Local authorities are well-positioned with: